Norse analogue · Wave-maiden

 The sea as chill breath and hard glitter

-Like her sisters, Kolga survives mostly as a name and poetic personification.
-That spareness is part of her power: she is not a biography but an atmosphere.
-Among northern sea-spirits, Kolga marks the elemental edge where water becomes almost metallic.
+That spareness is part of her power.
+She is not a biography but an atmosphere — the feeling of surf that has traveled from ice, the metallic taste of salt on a wind that never warmed.
+Among northern sea-spirits, Kolga marks the elemental edge where water becomes almost mineral, almost weapon.

 Kolga anchors the darker, northern side of Nymphine: nature is beautiful, but it is not obliged to be gentle.